How to Become a Financial Analyst in India: 2025 Guide

 Get Loan

-Some Frequently Asked Questions About MBA in Finance
+Frequently Asked Questions About Financial Analyst Career in India

 How is an MBA degree different from PGDM?

 While PGDM is a diploma course offered by selected autonomous institutions, an MBA is a degree offered by colleges that are affiliated with universities.
-In the job market, MBA holds a higher relevance than a PGDM.
+In the job market, MBA holds a higher relevance than a PGDM in many hiring contexts.

-To enter IIMs, what is the minimum percentile that one must score in CAT or other entrance examinations?
+To enter IIMs, what is the minimum percentile that one must score in CAT?

-Getting into IIMs is not only dependent on the result of the entrance examinations, but also on a candidate’s profile.
-However, recent trends show that a candidate should have a 95 and above percentile to get through any of the IIMs.
+Getting into IIMs is not only dependent on the result of the entrance examination, but also on a candidate's overall profile.
+However, recent trends show that a candidate typically needs a 95th percentile or above to be shortlisted by the top IIMs.

 Post entrance examinations, what is the final selection process?

-First, candidates are shortlisted based on their scores and the cut-off that is decided by the specific universities.
-Then, the candidates are called for group discussions and individual interviews.
-Finally, as per their weightage and academic history, candidates are finalised and invited to pursue an MBA.
+First, candidates are shortlisted based on their scores and the cut-off decided by the specific institution.
+Then, the candidates are called for Written Ability Tests (WAT), group discussions, and individual interviews.
+Finally, as per their weightage and academic history, candidates are finalised and offered admission.

-What are some online courses that students can pursue after an MBA?
+What are some certifications that students can pursue after an MBA in Finance?

-After an MBA in Finance, candidates can pursue the following online courses to build a stronger portfolio:
+After an MBA in Finance, candidates can pursue the following certifications to build a stronger profile:

 • Certified Financial Planner (CFP)